5. Marriage Procedure

 - To report its findings and recommendations to a subsequent session of the monthly meeting.

-- To make available books and pamphlets on marriage and, when appropriate, to refer the couple to an available marriage counsellor.
+- To make available books and pamphlets on marriage and, when appropriate, to refer the couple to an available marriage counselor.

 - To be informed concerning legal requirements for obtaining a marriage license.